Mary Morton Cowan, Children's Author

 I always wanted a pony like my father had when he was little, but I lived in a small city, not in a logging camp!
 I could ride my bike to a nearby riding stable, so I rode horseback a lot.

 When my son and daughter were little, we adopted a puppy.
 "Ginger" was just six weeks old in this picture.
 She lived almost 14 years!
-Now I enjoy my grandchildren's dogs and cats.
+Now I enjoy my grandchildren's dogs.

 These days, my husband and I live on the edge of the woods in Maine.
 We enjoy watching lots of wildlife in the woods behind our house!
 Deer, squirrels, chipmunks, wild turkeys, raccoons, and foxes.
 And guess who occasionally meanders through the back yard, on his way down to the lake for a swim?
 Look and see!
 Of course, we have many birds at our feeders.
 The chickadee is my favorite.